 Those points on your license do more to drain your bank account than the fines, assessments, and surcharges combined.
 Your car insurance company not only knows how many points the state gives you, it also has its own point schedule, which is generally harsher and longer-lasting.

 Auto insurers may raise your premiums with every point, and those points can stay on their records for a much longer period of time.
-Every insurance company is different, so you’ll need to look into yours regarding your specific violation, or you could let your Queens speeding ticket defense lawyer handle it for you.
+Every insurance company is different, so you’ll need to look into yours regarding your specific speeding violation, or you could let your Queens speeding ticket lawyer handle it for you.

 While they cannot drop you from coverage immediately, if you reach the insurance companies’ breaking point, they will drop you at the next legal opportunity.